Knowledge base

 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide explains how to create sorting rules to automatically classify your incoming emails on Infomaniak according to certain conditions.
+This guide explains how to create sorting rules to automatically categorize your incoming emails on Infomaniak based on certain conditions.

 Preamble